sophiaaez/sibiris/README.md

 ---
 ## Modules and their algorithms:
-- Pre-processing Module:
+- Pre-processing Module: YOLOv3, RetinaNet
--- YOLOv3
--- RetinaNet
-- Encoding Module:
---Autoencoder
---Variational Autoencoder
+- Encoding Module: Autoencoder, (Disentangled-)Variational Autoencoder, Autoencoder connected with Siamese Network at bottleneck, Variational Autoencoder connected with Siamese Network at bottleneck
-- Comparison Module:
+- Comparison Module: Nearest Neighbour, Multi-layer Perceptron, Siamese Network
--- Nearest Neighbour
--- Multi-layer Perceptron
--- Siamese Network

 ## Data:
 - both data sets used are not included in the github